adopted-ember-addons/ember-pikaday/README.md

 Localizing the datepicker is possible in two steps.
 To localize the output of the datepicker, this is the formatted string visible in the input field, you simply add the correct Moment.js locale file to your applications `ember-cli-build
 .js`.

-If I want to use the Austrian / German locale for example, my `ember-cli-build.js` will look like this.
+If I want to use the Austrian / German locale for example, your `ember-cli-build.js` will look like this.
 To use another locale you only have to change `de-at.js` to whatever locale you want to use.

 ```js
 app.import('bower_components/moment/moment.js');